| Class Information:

 Grade weighting: Exams and quizzes 70% , Labs 30%

-When a test or quiz is handed back, you may evaluate your performance against a scale provided by the instructor.
+After a test or quiz is taken, you may evaluate your performance against a scale provided by the instructor.
 This scale will originate with the highest score that was achieved by the class, and descend from that in 10% increments.
 Periodic cumulative scales will also be provided, called “progress reports.”
-Scores may also be accessed via Gradebook but don’t pay attention to the Semester Grade that is displayed until the end of term when all of the scores are in.
+Scores may also be accessed via Gradebook.

 Labs: Students carry out the lab procedures with partners, but are individually responsible for the write-ups and graphs.
 Thirty points of the lab grade are for participation.
 Participation is very important in order for the lab to be carried out on schedule, and for the resulting data to be equally shared.
 10 points will be deducted for every day a student is absent from a lab.
 It is the student's responsibility to sign in on a sign-up sheet on a lab day.
 Students will still earn participation points even if no lab report is turned in.
 The lab write-ups are due on the Tuesday of the week following the completion of the in-class work.
 They cannot be submitted electronically.
 Grammar, spelling, and organization will figure into the grading of the labs.